“Great stuff! I'm a big fan!”

 — Patricia Loeber, Assistant Town Center Village Manager, Historic Oakland Manor in Columbia, MD

-Eileen's distinctive writing and vocal style developed among lifelong influences as varied as Evanescence, Journey, Miranda Lambert, Katy Perry, Foreigner, Sara Bareilles, Keith Urban, Sheryl Crow, Green Day, Kacey Musgraves, Gretchen Wilson, etc. Fans compare her to Sheryl Crow, the Indigo Girls, Jewel, Sara McLachlan, and Stevie Nicks.
-She is delighted that people come up to her at shows and tell her how much her songs meant to them.
+Eileen's style is a Baltimore-tinged Americana fusion of Sheryl Crow, Jewel, Indigo Girls, Sara McLaughlin, and Stevie Nicks.
+She likes to write octave jumps into her melodies, and her music has lifelong influences as varied as Evanescence, Journey, Miranda Lambert, Katy Perry, Foreigner, Sara Bareilles, Keith Urban, Sheryl Crow, Green Day, Kacey Musgraves, Gretchen Wilson, etc. She is delighted that people come up to her at shows and tell her how much her songs meant to them.
 They often say, "Your lyrics are so true to life!"

 Playing a two-hour set at the Havre de Grace Seafood Festival shortly before Three Dog Night headlined in 2014 was a treasured highlight.
+She has been playing writers rounds in Nashville, and recently played a 3-hour set at the Nashville Farmers Market.
 Currently residing in Nashville, born and raised in New Jersey, and a long-time resident of Howard County, Maryland, Eileen has also appeared at venues such as The Great Frederick Fair, Ramshead Roadhouse, More Than Java Cafe, Leadbetters, Poolesville Music and Arts Festival, McGintys, Frederick Coffee Company, Takoma Porch Festival and The Electric Maid in Takoma Park, MD, Artomatic Arts Festival in Washington DC, the Dorchester Arts Festival, Columbia Lakefront Festival, JVs Restaurant in Arlington, VA, College Perk Coffeehouse, Caribou Coffee in Olney, The Coffee Beanery in Annapolis, Red Rocks Café in Centreville, VA, Oakland Manor and Great Sage in Columbia, and in the Music Matters showcase series.